-For year-to-date 2016, our gross profit decreased \$14 million to \$2.156 billion, and our gross profit rate (expressed as a percentage of net sales) decreased to 39.2% from 41.1%, primarily driven by the following:
+For year-to-date 2016, our gross profit decreased \$20 million to \$3.181 billion, and our gross profit rate (expressed as a percentage of net sales) decreased to 39.3% from 41.3%, primarily driven by the following:

-For year-to-date 2016, the gross profit decrease was primarily driven by a decline in merchandise margin due to clearance activity on non-go forward merchandise categories, promotions and pricing to drive trial in our beauty business, and fabric cancellations and catalogue paper write-offs related to restructuring activities.
+For year-to-date 2016, the gross profit decrease was primarily driven by a decline in merchandise margin due to clearance activity on non-go forward merchandise categories, promotions and pricing to drive trial in beauty and other key categories, and fabric cancellations related to restructuring activities.
 Buying and occupancy expenses increased primarily driven by an increase in occupancy expense resulting from investments in real estate, partially offset by a decrease in catalogue costs.

-The gross profit rate decrease was driven primarily by increases in the promotional and clearance activity described above, the expenses related to the restructuring activities, and investments in store real estate, partially offset by lower buying and occupancy expenses due to decreased catalogue costs.
+The gross profit rate decrease was driven primarily by increases in the promotional and clearance activity described above, the expenses related to the restructuring activities and investments in store real estate, partially offset by lower buying and occupancy expenses due to decreased catalogue costs.

 For year-to-date 2016, the gross profit increase was primarily driven by higher merchandise margin dollars related to the increase in net sales.
-The increase in merchandise margin was partially offset by higher buying and occupancy expenses due to an increase in occupancy expense driven by investments in store real estate.
+The increase in merchandise margin was partially offset by higher occupancy expenses due to investments in store real estate.

-The gross profit rate decrease was driven by an increase in the buying and occupancy expense rate primarily due to investments in store real estate.
-The merchandise margin rate was roughly flat and negatively impacted by foreign currency exchange at Bath & Body Works Canada.
+The gross profit rate decrease was driven by an increase in occupancy expenses primarily due to investments in store real estate.

-For year-to-date 2016, the gross profit decrease was due to lower merchandise margin dollars at Victoria's Secret Beauty and Accessories due to the negative impacts of foreign currency and softness in the business.
-The decrease in gross profit dollars was also due to higher buying and occupancy expenses for our company-owned stores driven by the opening and acquisition of new stores, investments in real estate in Greater China, and higher net sales.
+For year-to-date 2016, the gross profit decrease was primarily due to higher occupancy expenses driven by investments in store real estate in Greater China and the U.K., and lower merchandise margin dollars at Victoria's Secret Beauty and Accessories due to the negative impacts of foreign currency and business performance.
+These decreases were partially offset by increased merchandise margin dollars generated from higher net sales.

-The gross profit rate decrease was driven primarily by a decrease in the merchandise margin rate due to Victoria's Secret Beauty and Accessories and the negative impacts of foreign currency.
+The gross profit rate decrease was driven primarily by higher occupancy expenses due to investments in store real estate and a decrease in the merchandise margin rate at Victoria's Secret Beauty and Accessories.